kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_msdefender.md

     1. This brings you to the **Inventory** page that lists the current resources.
 Select the virtual machine resource, **sc900-winwm**.
 This resource is associated with the virtual machine you used in the previous lab.

         ![Picture 1](../Images/sc900-6-5.png)

+         >**Note** : It will take around 1 hr to fetch all the resources inside the Inventory.

-    3. The Resource health page for the VM provides a list of recommendations.
+    1. The Resource health page for the VM provides a list of recommendations.
 From the available list, select any item from the list that shows an **unhealthy** status.
-    4. Note the detailed description.
+    1. Note the detailed description.
 Select the drop-down arrow next to Remediation steps.
 Note how remediation instructions (or links to instructions) are provided along with the option to take action.
 Exit the window without taking any action.
-    5. Return to the Microsoft Defender for Cloud overview page, by selecting **Microsoft Defender for Cloud | Overview** from the top of the page, above where it says Resource health.
+    1. Return to the Microsoft Defender for Cloud overview page, by selecting **Microsoft Defender for Cloud | Overview** from the top of the page, above where it says Resource health.

 1. From the left navigation panel, select **Recommendations**.
 (Note that this is equivalent to having selected Active recommendations from the top of the Microsoft Defender for Cloud overview page).
     1. Verify,the **All recommendations** tab is selected (underlined).
 Note the dashboard view that shows Active recommendations by severity, Resource health, and more.